HcashOrg/hcd/README.md

 #### Build from Source

-- **Dependencies**
+- **Dep**

-  Glide is used to manage project dependencies and provide reproducible builds.
+  Dep is used to manage project dependencies and provide reproducible builds.
   To install:

-  `go get -u github.com/Masterminds/glide`
+  `go get -u github.com/golang/dep/cmd/dep`

-Unfortunately, the use of `glide` prevents a handy tool such as `go get` from automatically downloading, building, and installing the source in a single command.
-Instead, the latest project and dependency sources must be first obtained manually with `git` and `glide`, and then `go` is used to build and install the project.
+Unfortunately, the use of `dep` prevents a handy tool such as `go get` from automatically downloading, building, and installing the source in a single command.
+Instead, the latest project and dependency sources must be first obtained manually with `git` and `dep`, and then `go` is used to build and install the project.

 **Getting the source**:

-For a first time installation, the project and dependency sources can be obtained manually with `git` and `glide` (create directories as needed):
+For a first time installation, the project and dependency sources can be obtained manually with `git` and `dep` (create directories as needed):

 ```
-git clone https://github.com/HcashOrg/hcd $GOPATH/src/github.com/HcashOrg/hcd
+git clone https://github.com/decred/dcrd $GOPATH/src/github.com/decred/dcrd
-cd $GOPATH/src/github.com/HcashOrg/hcd
+cd $GOPATH/src/github.com/decred/dcrd
-glide install
+dep ensure
-go install $(glide nv)
+go install . ./cmd/...
 ```

 To update an existing source tree, pull the latest changes and install the